ria-bhandari/LLM_prompting_chatbot/README.md

 ## Getting Started

-To get started with this project on your machine, follow the following instructions
+To get started with this project on your machine, follow the instructions

 ### Prerequisites